 Courses are numbered in the 100s and 200s.
 Courses at both levels are generally available to freshmen and sophomores.

 Can I take courses at other colleges while I’m a student at Hesston?

 Yes, under certain restricted conditions.
 Some commuting students take courses at community colleges that are nearer their homes.
 This should be discussed carefully with your academic advisor.
-Hesston also cooperates with Bethel College, a four-year college seven miles away in North Newton.
-Courses may be taken at Bethel if they are a required part of your program and they are not taught at Hesston.
-Approval by the Hesston College vice president of Academics is required.
-You can find the Bethel College course offerings online.
-Courses taken at Bethel are enrolled through Hesston by a special arrangement.
+Hesston also cooperates with Bethel College and Tabor College, two nearby four-year schools.
+Courses may be taken at Bethel or Tabor if they are a required part of your program and they are not taught at Hesston.
+Approval by the Hesston College vice president of academics is required.
+You can find the Bethel and Tabor course offerings on their websites.
+Courses taken at Bethel or Tabor are enrolled through Hesston by a special arrangement.

 Which writing course is right for me?

 The standard writing course for most students at Hesston is Engl 125 College Writing I. However, under-prepared students should take Basic Writing first.
 Select Engl 100 Basic Writing if your ACT ENG is below 17, SAT VERBAL is below 350 or ASSET Writing Skills is below 18.
 Otherwise, select College Writing I.